congtrieu112/php-7.1-mariadb-adminer/README.md

-# PHP 7.1 - apache - composer
+# PHP 7.1 - apache - mariadb - adminer

 Install php7.1 plus all dependecies, enable PECL repository from ppa:ondrej/php, install composer and "prestissimo" package to speedup the installation of packages.